Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 The Valley Project

-The Valley Project will celebrate Holmewood place in Bradford’s culture while promoting a respectful curiosity for other worldwide societies.
-This project will explore what culture means to children and young people, including attitudes, customs, behaviour, beliefs, language, rituals, values and roles.
+The Valley Project celebrated Holmewood place in Bradford’s culture while promoting a respectful curiosity for other worldwide societies.
+This project explored what culture meant to children and young people, including attitudes, customs, behaviour, beliefs, language, rituals, values, and roles.

 Verd de gris

-This funding will support Step Into My World, a multi-disciplinary arts project working with Pause and Barnardos in Bradford.
-Step Into My World will work directly with a group of some of the most marginalised people in Bradford, creating artwork and poetry that will lead to a series of exhibitions.
+This funding supported Step Into My World, a multi-disciplinary arts project working with Pause and Barnardos in Bradford.
+Step Into My World worked directly with a group of some of the most marginalised people in Bradford, creating artwork and poetry that led to a series of exhibitions.

 West Bowling Youth Initiative

-West Bowling Youth Initiative will run a series of creative youth photography-based stories about places and people – formed from images young people take on their mobile phones.
-Young people will produce their own stories that then will be shared visually in local buildings, raising the creditability of young people, reflecting on the impact of places and people in their lives.
+West Bowling Youth Initiative ran a series of creative youth photography-based stories about places and people – formed from images young people took on their mobile phones.
+Young people produced their own stories that then were shared visually in local buildings, raising the credibility of young people, reflecting on the impact of places and people in their lives.

 Yorkshire Life Aquatic CIC

-Yorkshire Life Aquatic will use this support to run a project fusing Bollywood dance styles and synchronised swimming techniques.
-This will take place at Ilkley Lido and the adjoining Ilkley Cricket Club Community Space.
+Yorkshire Life Aquatic used this support to run a project fusing Bollywood dance styles and synchronised swimming techniques.
+‘Hollywood Meets Bollywood’ took place at Ilkley Lido in July, with the public invited taking part in this large-scale, sold out aquatics performance.